wichayutdew/device-setup/notes/leetcode-cheatsheet.md

            and just return the result build from helper function

     **Complexity** Time: O(h) Space: O(1) // not keeping account of result list

+### Clone graph

+    _Default case_, the node is null, just don't clone anything and return null

+    **Solve**
+        1. this is DFS question. so we create map to keep track of visited node and create dfs helper to do the job
+        2. the dfs helper will accept any node and create a clone of it and put that into map. then it'll traverse the original node neighbors and check if it's been visited already by lookin at the map. if yes, just add the cloned neighbor into this cloned node. otherwise do another dfs and add the cloned neighbor into this clone node.
+        3. then we just call dfs to root node and recursion stack will handle the clone for us.

+    **Complexity** Time: O(v + e) Space: O(v + e) //node + neighbors

+### Evaluate reverse polish notation

+    _Default case_, if the input is empty it's 0, if input size is 1 then that's the result, just return it as int. we can ignore pretty much all the error handling since the question statement itselves state that all input are arithmetically correct.

+    **Solve**
+        1. create stack to hold all the int value
+        2. loop thru the input tokens, if found mathematical operation just pop previous 2 int and do math, then push back. otherwise just push the number into stack
+        3. lastly, just pop the remaining value in stack as a result. we can assume this from the statement that the input is arithmetically correct

+    **Complexity** Time: O(n) Space: O(n)

+### Course schedule

+    _Default case_, if there is no prerequisites or only 1 course, it can definitely be finished

+    **Solve**
+        1. this is one derivative of dfs question. idea is to find if we have loop in a graph or not. can view the prerequisites list as graph neighbors
+        2. create list of node (course) with neighbors (prereq course)
+        3. once we have the graph, we can just create 2 helper list to store if it's a studying node or finished node
+        4. in helper function, accept course number, and do 2 initial check whether it's already finished per the prerequisites course from other already, if yes then return true for that course, and check if it's still a studying course from another chain of prereq courses or not, if it is then return false since the course is stil not finished
+        5. once we passed initial check, we do dfs to the entire prerequisites for that certain course, and check if there is any ongoing studying course in the list, if there is return false, since we found the node loop
+        6. if we can pass the prerequisites loop, then we considered that course finished and remove it out from studying list
+        7. then we use this dfs to check for all the courses if we can study all of it. and same thing if we found any course stuck in the loop then we can just return false since this schedule can never be finished. otherwise, return true if we can pass the entire loop

+    **Complexity** Time: O(v + e) Space: O(v + e) // same complexity with
+    normal graph problem since we need to reach each vertices and edges once.

+### Product of array except self

+    _Default case_, if the input array size is 1 or less then just return it

+    **Solve**
+        1. we create 2 new variable result list and temp variable to keep track of multiplication
+        2. then we do 2 loop from left to right and right to left, in each loop, we try to do *= temp to that result index. then we do *= with actual value in the source index to temp variable
+        3. now we will be combining all the result from left and right into each certain result index

+    **Complexity** Time: O(n) Space: O(1)